iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 template: main.html
 ---

-# Canary Rollout of a ML Model
+# Canary rollout of a ML model

-This tutorial shows how Iter8 can be used to implement a canary rollout of ML models hosted in a KServe modelmesh serving environment.
+This tutorial shows how Iter8 can be used to implement a canary rollout of ML models hosted in a KServe ModelMesh Serving environment.
 In a canary rollout, inference requests that match a particular pattern, for example those that have a particular header, are directed to the candidate version of the model.
 The remaining requests go to the primary, or initial, version of the model.
 Iter8 enables a canary rollout by automatically configuring the routing resources to distribute inference requests.

 After a one time initialization step, the end user merely deploys candidate models, evaluates them, and either promotes or deletes them.
 Iter8 automatically handles the underlying routing configuration.